KnowledgeCaptureAndDiscovery/OBA_sparql/README.md

 ## Supported features

-OBA Sparql supports two types of queries:
+OBA sparql supports two types of queries:

 - Default queries: queries related to the CRUD requests.
     - Get a resource and get all the resource by type.